convertigo/c8oprj-lib-baserow/readme.md

 ### forms_AddRow

-Add a row to a basrerow table
+Add a row to a Basrerow table.
+Each column of the table must be the same name than the technicalID of a field on the form.
+Forms fields can be any type but usually select lists are mapped on Baserow Linked Columns.

 **variables**